 ‘Somerset’, a Georgian Revival style house, was built in 1924 for solicitor James Larcombe and his wife Hilda.
 This house was built on the subdivision of gardens of ‘Llandilo’, the home of Sir Phillip Sydney Jones.
 Both ‘Llandilo’ and ‘Somerset’ are now part of Trinity Grammar Preparatory School, The Boulevarde Strathfield.
 Both items are heritage listed by Strathfield Council.

-‘Somerset’ was designed by B J Waterhouse of the firm Waterhouse & Lake in 1923.
-Waterhouse is known to have designed two houses in Strathfield; Somerset, and house in Llandilo Avenue, which has been demolished.
+‘Somerset’ was designed by B J Waterhouse of the architectural firm Waterhouse & Lake in 1923.
+Waterhouse is known to have designed two houses in Strathfield; Somerset, and 44 Llandilo Avenue, Strathfield.
 Strathfield Council’s building register in July 1923 records approval to build a brick bungalow of more than 9 rooms for owner J P Larcombe.
 The builder was George Pettigrew, 44 Dalhousie St, Haberfield at an estimated cost of £5000.

-Somerset is considered the best example in Strathfield of an interwar Georgian Revival style house.
+Somerset is considered an excellent example of an interwar Georgian Revival style house in Strathfield, which are relatively rare in this area.
 This single storey building is symmetrical in appearance featuring a central entrance porch and well proportioned windows with shutters.
 The house is gracefully situated within by extensive and well maintained gardens.
 The house was designed as a wing-shaped house with a central open aired garden court, adding sense of light and airiness to the rooms of the surrounding wings.
 The building is now used for school administration.

 Hilda Larcombe, after the death of her husband, married Sir Percy Joske CMG [1895-1981].
 Joske was Member of House of Representatives for Electorate of Balaclava [1951-1960].
 He was also a Judge of the Commonwealth Industrial Court, Supreme Court of the ACT, Supreme Court of the Northern Territory [1961-1977].
 Joske also authored a biography of Sir Robert Menzies in 1978.
 ‘Somerset’ was acquired by Trinity Grammar School after the death of Lady Joske in November 1990.